 Ban on year-end fireworks

-The sale of consumer fireworks for the turn of the year 2021-2022 is forbidden.
+As the sale of consumer fireworks for the turn of the year 2021-2022 was forbidden, sellers of fireworks will be compensated for lost earnings.
 This does not apply to category F1 fireworks such as sparklers and snaps.
-There will be a reimbursement for the transport to and storing of unsold fireworks at safe storage sites.
-Sellers of fireworks will be compensated for lost earnings.

 Selling consumer fireworks